-Table 10: Cost to Implement Bikeway Recommendations
+Table 7: Cost to Implement Bikeway Recommendations

-^{}Costs are rounded to the nearest dollar and reported in 2020 dollars.
+Costs are rounded to the nearest dollar and reported in 2020 dollars.
 Class IV Separated Bikeway costs were calculated using the lower per-mile cost with buffers and soft-tip posts.
 Class II Bicycle Lane and Class II Buffered Bicycle Lane costs were calculated using the higher per-mile cost to account for potential striping modifications.

-Pedestrian recommendations costs are provided for sidewalk gap closure projects only (see Table 8).
-The per-mile cost estimates may not account for all potential ADA-compliance needs but does include spot upgrades to some ADA curb ramps and high visibility crosswalk markings.
+Pedestrian recommendations costs are provided for sidewalk gap closure projects only (see Table 11).
+The per-mile cost estimates may not account for all potential ADA-compliance needs but do include spot upgrades to some ADA curb ramps and high visibility crosswalk markings.

-Table 11: Cost to Implement Backbone Network Pedestrian Sidewalk Gap Closures
+Table 8: Cost to Imp olement Countywide Backbone Network Pedestrian Si idewalk Gap Closures ,